koma75/crowdutil/README.md

 * "logConfig" key may hold the configuration object to pass to [log4js](https://www.npmjs.org/package/log4js) logging library.
     * if ommitted, the default values will be used
-    * appenders MUST have category: "main" to be used by crowdutil, otherwise it will be ignored.
+    * appenders MUST have category: "crowdutil" to be used by crowdutil, otherwise it will be ignored.

 #### Sample crowdutil.json